walkerkq/spotify_genre_classification/spotify_genres.md

 Overall, the songs in the dataset tend to have low acousticness, liveness, instrumentalness and speechiness, with higher danceability, energy, and loudness.
-Valence is evenly distributed.
+Valence varies across genres.

-Breaking things out by genre, EDM tracks are least likely to be acoustic and most likely to have high energy with low valence (sad or depressed);
-latin tracks have high valence (are positive or cheerful) and danceability; rap songs score highly for speechiness and danceability;
-and rock songs are most likely to be recorded live and have low danceability.
-Pop, latin and EDM songs are more likely to have shorter durations compared to R\&B, rap, and rock.
+Breaking things out by genre, `EDM` tracks are least likely to be acoustic and most likely to have high energy with low valence (sad or depressed); `latin` tracks have high valence (are positive or cheerful) and danceability; `rap` songs score highly for speechiness and danceability; and `rock` songs are most likely to be recorded live and have low danceability. `Pop`, `latin` and `EDM` songs are more likely to have shorter durations compared to `R&B`, `rap`, and `rock.`

 Based on the density plot, it looks like energy, valence, tempo and danceability may provide the most separation between genres during